-Notification will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in official institutional records, or emailed to the parties' School-issued email or otherwise approved account.
-Once mailed, emailed and/or received in person, notice will be presumptively delivered.
+Notification will be made in writing and may be delivered by one or more of the following methods: in person or emailed to the parties' School-issued email or otherwise approved account.
+Once emailed and/or received in-person, notice will be presumptively delivered.